 In select summers, Wheaton students learn alongside professors and other archaeologists as they study at JUC and join the excavation at Tel Shimron.

-In eight weeks, develop expertise in the geography and archaeology of Israel that you can use in Biblical Studies, Historical Theology, or any other field where the land and history of Israel have played an important role.
+In seven weeks, develop expertise in the geography and archaeology of Israel that you can use in Biblical Studies, Historical Theology, or any other field where the land and history of Israel have played an important role.

 Spend three weeks in Jerusalem taking JUC’s intensive short-term program in Historical and Geographical Settings.
 Discover the ways that Biblical events can be placed in their proper geographical, historical and cultural context.

-Join us for five weeks of the second field season at Tel Shimron, a site perched high above the Jezreel Valley on the Nazareth Ridge in Israel with a commanding view of Mount Carmel to the southwest.
+Join us for four weeks of the second field season at Tel Shimron, a site perched high above the Jezreel Valley on the Nazareth Ridge in Israel with a commanding view of Mount Carmel to the southwest.

 Occupied for the whole of the Biblical period, Shimron saw the rise of ancient Israel, Jewish Galilee, Rabbinic Judaism, Christianity, and Islam.
 Come with us to discover the past and learn how to reach across the cultural divide to the world of the ancients.